University of Peradeniya: 1942 to 1952

 In 1942, the University of Ceylon was created as the first unitary, residential, and autonomous university in Sri Lanka with its seat in Peradeniya, amalgamating Ceylon University College and the Medical College into a single unit with 55 academic staff members, 904 students in four faculties.
 But due to World War II, the construction of buildings started in 1946.
 Until then, the lectures and laboratory classes were conducted in the buildings obtained from the Ceylon University College and the Ceylon Medical College in Colombo.

 Consultants Sir Patrick Abercrombie and Clifford Holliday did the planning and layout of the university complex.
 The first phase of work constituted only the development of the left bank.
-The building of a bridge across the Mahaweli River, later known as the 'Akbar bridge', was planned by Prof. A Thurairajah.
+The building of a bridge across the Mahaweli River, later known as the 'Akbar bridge', was planned by A Thurairajah.
 Transfer of the first batch of students, students from the Departments of Law and Agriculture and the third and fourth-year students of the Department of Veterinary Science, from Colombo to Peradeniya took place in 1949.
 Another major move took place in 1952, with the transfer of staff and students of the Faculties of Arts and Oriental Studies, together with the Main Library and the University Administration.
 This movement on 6 October 1952 marks the official establishment of the University of Ceylon, Peradeniya.
 In the initial stages, vice chancellor Jennings wanted to model British universities but met with resistance from students who opposed the changes.

 A special convocation of the University of Ceylon was held on 12 February 1948 at the temporary Convocation Hall in Peradeniya.His Royal Highness Prince Henry, Duke of Gloucester laid the foundation stone for the convocation hall at Peradeniya on this occasion.
 Minister of Transport and Works John Kotelawala while inviting the Royal Highness mentioned that the ideal of many educated Ceylonese to have a University in appropriate surroundings is now being realized.
 It will be an inspiration for generations to come.
 HRH The Duke of Gloucester received the honorary degree of the University of Ceylon as the first in the roll of distinguished graduates in Peradeniya and shared the honors of this convocation with Prime Minister D.S.
-Senanayake and Dr. Andreas Nell who first suggested that the University be established on the magnificent surroundings of Peradeniya.
+Senanayake and Andreas Nell who first suggested that the University be established in Peradeniya.